-Marketing operations and demand generation professionals: Learn how to integrate your favorite account-based marketing tools (like Demandbase and Engagio) with the rest of your tech stack to automate and synchronize targeted campaigns and outreach.
+Marketing operations and demand generation professionals: Learn how to integrate your favorite account-based marketing tools (like Demandbase, Engagio, and 6sense) with the rest of your tech stack to automate and synchronize targeted campaigns and outreach.

 Account-based strategies combine strategic account identification with highly personalized experiences to deliver resources and support to accounts that closely align with your target addressable market (TAM).

 Account-based programs are highly cross-functional and work well with best-of-breed SaaS tools that identify, enrich, target, and coordinate outreach to strategic accounts.
 The challenge is designing and executing a process that seamlessly aligns resources, effectively engages with a variety of personas at each account in a personal manner, and scales as your efforts expand to target more accounts.

 Enter account-based automation.
 Marketers now use a General Automation Platform (GAP) to easily integrate and automate multiple SaaS apps using a drag-and-drop, low-code interface.
 With the power and simplicity of a GAP, we can build the framework for an automated account-based process that utilizes SaaS tools to create a cohesive and compelling experience for strategic accounts that are actively seeking solutions in your category.

 For this walkthrough, we’ve separated our workflow into three stages:

 While marketing automation tools are great for managing leads after they’ve interacted with one of your offers, account-based marketing (ABM) platforms can identify and target accounts much sooner by tracking visits to your site using their IP address.

 Early account identification is valuable when you consider that many buyers complete 60% of the buying process before directly engaging vendors: that’s a significant period where potential customers are likely evaluating your competition.